-recipients (Luft & Remington 1992; Weiss & Dubey 2009).
-The resulting pathogenesis of T. gondii infection is due primarily to tissue destruction originating from the fast-growing tachyzoite form, which engages in a lytic cycle that consists of multiple rounds of host cell invasion, replication, and egress (Black et al. 2000; Blader et al. 2015).
-T. gondii secretes proteins from specific apical organelles, micronemes and rhoptries, which mediate host cell attachment and invasion (Carruthers & Sibley 1997).
-Invasion is facilitated by mechanical extrusion of the conoid, a tubulin-based apical structure (Hu et al. 2002; Dos Santos Pacheco et al. 2020).
-After parasite replication, active egress of T. gondii ultimately results in lysis of host cells and can cause significant tissue damage (Frenal et al. 2017).
+TOXOPLASMA gondii infects approximately one-third of the world's population (Hill & Dubey, 2002; Pappas et al., 2009) and is an opportunistic pathogen of immunocompromised patients like HIV-infected individuals, fetuses, and organ transplant recipients (Luft & Remington, 1992; Weiss & Dubey, 2009).
+The resulting pathogenesis of T. gondii infection is due primarily to tissue destruction originating from the fast-growing tachyzoite form, which engages in a lytic cycle that consists of multiple rounds of host cell invasion, replication, and egress (Black & Boothroyd, 2000; Blader et al., 2015).
+T. gondii secretes proteins from specific apical organelles, micronemes and rhoptries, which mediate host cell attachment and invasion (Carruthers & Sibley, 1997).
+Invasion is facilitated by mechanical extrusion of the conoid, a tubulin-based apical structure (Dos Santos Pacheco et al., 2020; Hu et al., 2002).
+After parasite replication, active egress of T. gondii ultimately results in lysis of host cells and can cause significant tissue damage (Frenal et al., 2017).
 Once outside host cells T. gondii tachyzoites are challenged by sharp changes in the concentrations of the surrounding ions and nutrients in addition to their exposure to the host immune response.

-Toxoplasma possesses a lysosome-like organelle that was originally termed the plant-like vacuole (PLV) (Miranda et al. 2010) or vacuolar compartment (VAC) (Parussini et al. 2010), which we will rename PLVAC in this article.
+Toxoplasma possesses a lysosome-like organelle that was originally termed the plant-like vacuole (PLV) (Miranda et al., 2010) or vacuolar compartment (VAC) (Parussini et al., 2010), which we will rename PLVAC in this article.
 The PLVAC expresses several pumps and transporters that enable the storage of toxic ions like zinc, calcium, protons, and others.
-Also, the PLVAC expresses hydrolytic enzymes and functions as a digestive organelle similar to mammalian lysosomes and plant lytic vacuoles (Boller & Kende 1979).
-Like a plant lytic vacuole, the PLVAC contains the vacuolar-H+-ATPase, the vacuolar-H+-pyrophosphatase (V-H+-PPase) and the tonoplast intrinsic proteins (TIP)-like aquaporins (Martinoia et al. 2007).
-In addition, the PLVAC is most noticeable as a single entity in extracellular and early intracellular stages of the tachyzoite and fragmented into multiple smaller components in intracellular stages.
-For these reasons it was proposed that the PLVAC helps parasites survive the sharp change in ionic composition of the surrounding milieu upon egress (Miranda et al. 2010).
+Also, the PLVAC expresses hydrolytic enzymes and functions as a digestive organelle similar to mammalian lysosomes and plant lytic vacuoles (Boller & Kende, 1979).
+Like a plant lytic vacuole, the PLVAC contains the vacuolar-H+-ATPase, the vacuolar-H+-pyrophosphatase (V-H+-PPase), and the tonoplast intrinsic proteins (TIP)-like aquaporins (Martinoia et al., 2007).
+In addition, the PLVAC is most noticeable as a single entity in extracellular and early intracellular stages of the tachyzoite that fragmented into multiple smaller components in later intracellular stages.
+For these reasons, it was proposed that the PLVAC helps parasites survive the sharp change in ionic composition of the surrounding milieu upon egress (Miranda et al., 2010).